 With the accounting software configured, commence entering financial data and resume business operations.
 Uphold organizational discipline, adhere to set timelines, and diligently input numerical data to facilitate smooth accounting processes.

-The differences of accounting vs bookkeeping in Hong Kong
+The differences between accounting vs bookkeeping in Hong Kong

 – Interpreting financial data